The Direct Write-off Method Of Accounting For Uncollectible Accounts

 While generally not permitted under GAAP, the direct write-off method may be acceptable in situations where the amount of uncollectible accounts is immaterial.
 Materiality refers to the significance of an amount.
 An amount is considered immaterial if its omission or misstatement would not influence the decisions of users of financial statements.

-For example, a very small business with minimal credit sales might find the direct write-off method to be a practical and acceptable approach.
-However, as a company grows and its credit sales increase, the allowance method becomes necessary to comply with GAAP and provide a more accurate portrayal of its financial position.
+To give you an idea, a very small business with minimal credit sales might find the direct write-off method to be a practical and acceptable approach.
+That said, as a company grows and its credit sales increase, the allowance method becomes necessary to comply with GAAP and provide a more accurate portrayal of its financial position.

 Practical Considerations for Implementation